Pilot Model TV-37 "Candid" Television (1948)

 V21 3KP4 Picture tube

 Unlike most TV tuners, the Pilot's is continuously variable.
-Instead of clicking from one station to the next, it turns smoothly, like most radio tuners.
-This was a cost-saving measure.
-The Pilot tuner contains far fewer parts than other TV tuners.
+Instead of clicking from one station to the next, it turns smoothly like a radio tuner.
+This was a cost-saving measure; the Pilot tuner contains far fewer parts than other TV tuners.
+Its construction is similar to a radio tuner, using air variable capacitors, pulleys and strings.
+(Don't confuse this type of tuner with the robust—and vastly more expensive—continuous tuners used in my DuMont RA-103 and RA-113 televisions).

 The 3KP4 Picture Tube

-As far as I know, the Pilot was the only consumer television to use a 3-inch picture tube.
-Even primitive kit TVs of the 1940s used larger tubes.
-The Pilot's 3KP4 is also notorious for burning out, because it is subjected to a great power surge when you turn the set on.
+As far as I know, the Pilot was the only consumer television to use the three-inch 3KP4 picture tube.
+Even early kit TVs of the 1940s used larger tubes.
+The Pilot's 3KP4 is also notorious for burning out because it (along with the other tubes) is subjected to a stiff power surge when you turn the set on.
 As a result, 3KP4s are scarce and costly.

 Some Pilot owners substitute the more common 3KP1 picture tube if their original 3KP4 is burned out, or simply for testing purposes during restoration.
-The 3KP1 is electronically interchangable, but it was designed for use in 1940s oscilloscopes with green screens.
+The 3KP1 is electrically interchangeable but it was designed for 1940s oscilloscopes with green screens.

-Since a 3KP4 cannot be tested on any tube tester, I couldn't tell at this stage whether mine was good.
-I tested the filament with an ohmmeter, and found that it has continuity, so at least I knew that it was not a total dud.
-It still could be so worn out that it's too dark to view, however.
-Only restoring the rest of the electronics will tell me that.
+Since a 3KP4 cannot be tested on any tube tester, I couldn't tell at first whether mine was good.
+I tested the filament with an ohmmeter and found that it had continuity, so I knew it wasn't a total dud, at least.
+It still might have poor emission and thus be too dim to watch, however.
+Only restoring the TV will tell me whether it really works.

 Capacitors, Capacitors

 After receiving some new parts in the mail, I began replacing capacitors.
-The new ones are usually quite smaller than the old ones, making it easier to fit them into tight spaces.
+The new ones are smaller than the originals, making it easier to fit them into tight spaces.

 I replaced all of the electrolytic capacitors, including a couple that looked like 1960s replacements.
 On some TV-37s, capacitor C2 was mounted underneath the chassis.
 On mine, it was mounted in a can atop the chassis.
-There is plenty of room underneath, so I mounted all of the replacements down there and left the old cans in place to preserve authentic appearance.
+There's plenty of room underneath, so I mounted the replacements down there and left the old cans in place for appearance.

 Don't forget the capacitor inside the high voltage cage.